citizenfx/fivem-docs/content/docs/developers/server-security.md

 ```
 sv_kick_players_cnl_consecutive_failures
 ```
-How many X's in a row do we need to see a player over the `timeout_sec` in order to Kick.
+How many times in a row do we need to see a player over the `timeout_sec` in order to Kick.
 The default is set to 2, indicating that if a player fails to check in for 10 minutes and then misses the next check-in update, they will be kicked.
 This serves as a failsafe mechanism.

 ```
 sv_authMaxVariance